ghostdevv/ghostdevv/readme.md

 ## Hi there!
 I am GHOST 👋
 I am a Full Stack Web Developer (primarily), working from the UK.
-I contribute to projects like [Routify](https://github.com/roxiness/routify) and [Dashargs](https://github.com/ghoststools/dashargs).
+I contribute to many projects, you can checkout some of my newest projects in the pinned repos below.

 ### My favourite quotes: